pochka15/devops-for-programmers-project-77/README.md

 ## Setup

 - Create an account in the Yandex Cloud and install Yandex CLI
-- Generate ssh keys for the Yandex Cloud `make generate-ssh-keys`
+- Generate ssh keys for the Yandex Cloud: `make generate-ssh-keys`
+- Generate yandex token: `make generate-yandex-token`
+  - Note: generated token is stored in `terraform/secrets.auto.tfvars`.
+This file is added to the gitignore.
+This is the only terraform variable which is set in the `tfvars` file.
+Other variables are passed via ansible.
-- Create vault password: `make vault-create-password password=my_password`
+- Create ansible vault password: `make vault-create-password password=my_password`
-- Setup yandex token: `make generate-yandex-token vault-encrypt`
+  - Note: it's saved in the `playground/vault-password.txt`.
+This file is added to the gitignore
-- Set variables in [all.yml](./ansible/group_vars/all.yml).
-To edit vault variables: `make vault-edit`
+- Set variables in [all.yml](./ansible/group_vars/all/all.yml) and in the [vault.yml](./ansible/group_vars/all/vault.yml)
+  - Note: to encrypt vault: `make vault-encrypt`
 - Setup terraform infrastructure: `make terraform-setup`